datadave/GADS9-NYC-Spring2014-Lectures/README.md

 [Lab Submissions](lab_submissions)

-## Class Format
+### Class Format
-Each class is comprised of
+Each class is comprised of some approximation of:
 * Review and Homework Q&A (20 minutes)
 * [Current Event Presentation](current_event_presentation) (5 minutes)
 * New Topic Presentation and Discussion (60 minutes)